Pollution prevention plans under the Canadian Environmental Protection Act: Guidelines

 Preface

-Part 4 of the Canadian Environmental Protection Act, 1999 (CEPA) gives the Minister of the Environment the authority to require the preparation and implementation of pollution prevention plans for substances specified on the List of Toxic Substances in schedule 1 of CEPA.
+Part 4 of the Canadian Environmental Protection Act, 1999 (CEPA) gives the Minister of the Environment the authority to require the preparation and implementation of pollution prevention plans for:

 CEPA contains other pollution prevention planning provisions:

-While Parts 7, 9, and 10 of CEPA also contain pollution prevention planning provisions, these guidelines address pollution prevention planning under Part 4 only.
+While Parts 7, 9, and 10 of CEPA contain pollution prevention planning provisions, these guidelines address pollution prevention planning under Part 4, and only for substances specified on the list of toxic substances in Schedule 1 of CEPA or products that contain or may release such a substance into the environment.

 As required under section 62 of CEPA, this guidance document:

-This is the third edition of this document.
+This is the fourth edition of this document.
 The first was originally published in 2001.
 These guidelines will continue to be revised as experience is gained through the use of these provisions.

 1. Pollution prevention and Part 4 of the Canadian Environmental Protection Act, 1999